PDConSec/vsc-print/doc/manual.eng.md

 ## Customising the user interface

-You can control whether the print icon appears in the toolbar when you focus an editor pane.
+You can control whether the print and preview icons appear in the toolbar when you focus an editor pane.
 This setting is labelled `Editor Title Menu Button`.

 You can control whether the "Print" menu item appears at the top, bottom or nowhere on context menus using the `Editor Context Menu Item Position` setting.

-When the `Print and Close` setting is checked, printing something will automatically open the browser's Print dialog and then automatically close the browser after you either print or cancel.
-Turning this off will open the browser with the rendered document ready for inspection.
-If you then manually open the Print dialog, printing or cancelling it will not close the browser.

 ## Using a particular browser to print

 **At the time of this release, problems with command routing were causing printing from remote workspaces to fall back to using the default printer.
 Full service will be restored as soon as possible.**

 By default, printing will use your default browser.
 However, printing works best with a Chromium derived browser, and it may not be possible or desirable to change your default browser.

 To allow you to print using a browser that isn't your default browser, you can specify a path to an alternate browser, and there is also a checkbox to allow you to switch this on and off without losing the path.